-All SIPA students who (1) are required to complete an internship or (2) will choose to register in the SIPA U9013 internship course are responsible for reviewing and understanding the details below regarding paperwork, credit, and internship eligibility.
+All SIPA students that are required to complete an internship must then register in the SIPA U9013 internship course.
+(Please see Internship Registration section below.)
+Students are also responsible for reviewing and understanding the details below regarding paperwork, registration in the internship course, and internship eligibility.

-Students in the two-year MIA and MPA degree programs are required to fulfill a minimum of 120 internship hours and complete the paperwork outlined below in order to meet the internship degree requirement.
-In addition, students who choose to register in the SIPA U9013 course for internship credit must also complete the paperwork and fulfill a minimum of 120 internship hours for 1.5 credits (or 240 hours for 3 credits); see INTERNSHIP CREDIT REGISTRATION, below, for more details.
+Students in most two-year MIA and MPA degree programs are required to fulfill a minimum of 120 internship hours and complete the paperwork outlined below in order to meet the internship degree requirement.
+In addition, students must register in the SIPA U9013 internship course, complete the paperwork, and fulfill a minimum of 120 internship hours for 0 credits or 1.5 credits (or 240 hours for 3 credits); see INTERNSHIP PAPERWORK and INTERNSHIP REGISTRATION sections, below, for more details.

 Students should ensure that their opportunity meets criteria for what constitutes an internship, as well what is required for eligibility for the SIPA requirement and/or for SIPA credit, as follows: